 In the Girls equivalent Maya Rattray had a good start to finish just off her PB to claim second place as A string runner in 13.00s, whilst Chanel Mba bagged full points for her B string race to clock 13.6s.
 Again, the team had more than enough athletes to create a non-scoring race including Lauren Roan who created a new PB of 13.9s, with throws specialist Victoria Utti running 13.6s.

-Having moved up to U15, Olivia Gillon and Talia Wynter can enjoy a season of settling in and working on technique as they develop.
-Both girls ran well in strong fields gaining new hand timed PB’s with Olivia taking 14.1s in the A string 100m for fourth place.
-Talia finished fifth in the B string in 14.3s. in the 200m Olivia placed 3rd in the A string in 29.9 sec and Talia recording 29.7 in the B string.
+Having moved up to U15, Olivia Gillon can enjoy a season of settling in and working on technique.
+She ran well in a strong field gaining a new hand timed PB of 14.1s in the A string 100m for fourth place.
+In the 200m she placed 3rd in the A string in 29.9 sec.
 Experienced Tom Ashley, also now an U15 smashed his previous best short sprint time, holding on for a good fifth place in the A string 100m in a time of 13.5secs.
 He also competed in the 200m where he was placed sixth in a time of 29.5s, shaving a tenth of his previous time, if this diminutive figure can hold out for a decent growth spurt, he is sure to be one to watch in the future.

 In the U13 category Jessica Scotchmer took a third place in her 100m in 15.5s and second place in her 200m, new comer Dylan Stewart enjoyed his debut with a fifth-place finish in 15.00s with William Long taking B sting second.
 In the 200m Harrison Leek – who is more used to running Park runs – took fourth place for his U13 200m in 32.2s, with Alex Walder also taking fourth in the B race in 35.00s.